Neeraj scripts history with stunning javelin throw gold, India's first athletics medal at Olympics | Sports-Games

 His was the country's seventh medal and first gold in this Olympics and he joined shooter Abhinav Bindra (2008 Beijing Games) in an elite and very hard-to-reach club of India's individual gold winners in the showpiece.

 With this, the country surpassed the previous best haul of six medals achieved in the 2012 London Games.
-Apart from Chopra's gold, India have won to silver and four bronze medals.
+Apart from Chopra's gold, India have won two silver and four bronze medals.

 Czech Republic throwers Jakub Vadlejch (86.67m) and Vitezslav Vesely (85.44m) took the silver and bronze respectively.